 Scenario 3: check in and check out have both correct QR code and GPS readings

-Scenario 4: QR code was read correctly during the check-in and check-out but the location wasn't in the client's house
+Scenario 4: QR code was read correctly, but the GPS location was not in the client's house:

 Scenario 5: The GPS is turned off or not found by the app, the QR code was not read during the check-in and check-out.

-When the information of the GPS is: GPS not available or Location not found is an indicator that the location service is turned off or not enabled for Nursebuddy app.
-Carers need to make sure that Nursebuddy app can use their location while using the app (in the settings of their phone device> Nursebuddy app)
+When the GPS information shows GPS not available or Location not found, it means location services are either turned off or not enabled for the Nursebuddy app.
+Carers need to ensure the app can use their location while they're using it (check their phone settings: device settings > Nursebuddy app).

 Best practices suggestions